Seasawher/mathlib4-help/docs/tactics.md

 ## itauto
 Defined in: `Mathlib.Tactic.ITauto.itauto`

+`itauto` solves the main goal when it is a tautology of intuitionistic propositional logic.
-A decision procedure for intuitionistic propositional logic.
-Unlike `finish` and `tauto!` this tactic never uses the law of excluded middle (without the `!` option), and the proof search is tailored for this use case. (`itauto!` will work as a classical SAT solver, but the algorithm is not very good in this situation.)
+Unlike `grind` and `tauto!` this tactic never uses the law of excluded middle (without the `!` option), and the proof search is tailored for this use case. `itauto` is complete for intuitionistic propositional logic: it will solve any goal that is provable in this logic.

+* `itauto [a, b]` will additionally attempt case analysis on `a` and `b` assuming that it can derive `Decidable a` and `Decidable b`.
+* `itauto *` will case on all decidable propositions that it can find among the atomic propositions.
+* `itauto!` will work as a classical SAT solver, but the algorithm is not very good in this situation.
+* `itauto! *` will case on all propositional atoms. *Warning:* This can blow up the proof search, so it should be used sparingly.

+Example:
 ```lean
 example (p : Prop) : ¬ (p ↔ ¬ p) := by itauto
 ```

-`itauto [a, b]` will additionally attempt case analysis on `a` and `b` assuming that it can derive `Decidable a` and `Decidable b`. `itauto *` will case on all decidable propositions that it can find among the atomic propositions, and `itauto! *` will case on all propositional atoms.
-*Warning:* This can blow up the proof search, so it should be used sparingly.

 ## itauto!
 Defined in: `Mathlib.Tactic.ITauto.itauto!`

+`itauto` solves the main goal when it is a tautology of intuitionistic propositional logic.
-A decision procedure for intuitionistic propositional logic.
-Unlike `finish` and `tauto!` this tactic never uses the law of excluded middle (without the `!` option), and the proof search is tailored for this use case. (`itauto!` will work as a classical SAT solver, but the algorithm is not very good in this situation.)
+Unlike `grind` and `tauto!` this tactic never uses the law of excluded middle (without the `!` option), and the proof search is tailored for this use case. `itauto` is complete for intuitionistic propositional logic: it will solve any goal that is provable in this logic.

+* `itauto [a, b]` will additionally attempt case analysis on `a` and `b` assuming that it can derive `Decidable a` and `Decidable b`.
+* `itauto *` will case on all decidable propositions that it can find among the atomic propositions.
+* `itauto!` will work as a classical SAT solver, but the algorithm is not very good in this situation.
+* `itauto! *` will case on all propositional atoms. *Warning:* This can blow up the proof search, so it should be used sparingly.

+Example:
 ```lean
 example (p : Prop) : ¬ (p ↔ ¬ p) := by itauto
 ```

-`itauto [a, b]` will additionally attempt case analysis on `a` and `b` assuming that it can derive `Decidable a` and `Decidable b`. `itauto *` will case on all decidable propositions that it can find among the atomic propositions, and `itauto! *` will case on all propositional atoms.
-*Warning:* This can blow up the proof search, so it should be used sparingly.

 ## iterate
 Defined in: `Lean.Parser.Tactic.tacticIterate____`